 Your essay should not explain whether you agree with (the author’s) claims, but rather explain how (the author) builds an argument to persuade his/her audience.

-On every essay, I like to have three go-to techniques that I always look for when reading the article and can use in my essay.
-These three are pathos, logos, and ethos – modes of persuasion that are present in practically all argumentative writing, these three techniques are easy to apply to an SAT essay.
+On every SAT essay, I like to have three go-to techniques that I always look for when reading the article and can use in my essay.
+As I read, I underline any examples I find for later use.
+These three are pathos, logos, and ethos – modes of persuasion that are present in practically all argumentative writing, modes of persuasion are easy to apply to an SAT essay.
 Plus, analyzing how the author uses these intellectual terms will show your grader that you have a high-level command of rhetorical analysis, and set you up for a classic five-paragraph essay.
 Let’s break down these techniques further: